**What is ADHD?**

 Let's set the record straight on some of the most persistent misunderstandings.

-This myth suggests that ADHD is just a trendy label for laziness or a lack of discipline.
-In reality, ADHD is a well-documented neurodevelopmental disorder recognized by every major medical association, including the CDC, APA, and WHO.
-It has observable effects on brain structure and function, especially in areas related to attention, impulse control, and executive function.
+This myth suggests that ADHD is just a trendy label for laziness or a lack of discipline because one cannot confirm ADHD with a lab result.
+In reality, ADHD is a well-documented neurodevelopmental disorder recognized by every major medical association, including the Centers for Disease Control and Prevention (CDC), American Psychiatric Association (APA), and World Health Organization (WHO).
+It has observable effects on brain structure and function, especially in areas related to attention, impulse control, and executive function, and has established criteria in the Diagnostic and Statistical Manual (DSM).

 Like other mental disorders, ADHD can severely impact quality of life, especially if left untreated.
 It's linked to academic underachievement (Jangmo et al., 2020), job instability (Koerts et al., 2021), financial problems (Hotte-Meunier et al., 2024), and even increased risk of car accidents (Sadeghi et al., 2020).
 It's not just about “being distracted”, it's about living with a brain that struggles to self-regulate in a world that demands constant regulation.